clay-to-n/spacecraft_odyssey/GameDesignDoc.md

 Health items will spawn periodically, and move downwards toward the player.
 If the player picks them up they will regain one health (only up to the maximum five.

 In the invincible gamemode, whenever the player's health reaches 0, it is reset to 5, so that they cannot die.

+### Points
+When enemies are defeated, points are created.
+Points move from their initial position toward the player.
+When the player touches them, they disappear and the the player's point total (in the corner of the screen) increases at a rate of 5 per point item.
+Harder enemies release more point items.

 ----